-Security Council debates have increasingly referenced and incorporated the Women, Peace and Security Agenda over time.
-However, the Council’s work to internalise Women, Peace and Security remains marginal, ad hoc and inconsistent across both country and thematic areas.
-In the period between 2010 and 2016, the Permanent Five, on average, referenced Women, Peace and Security in 31.71 percent of all Security Council open debates, with a fluctuating but slightly declining trend overall1.
-This went from 35.38 percent in 2010 down to 24.8 percent in 2014, back up to 46.41 percent in 2015 (the maximum during the period under review) and back down to 32.22 percent in 2016 (slightly lower than in 2010).
+Security Council debates have increasingly referenced and incorporated the WPS Agenda over time.
+However, the Council’s work to internalise WPS remains marginal, ad hoc and inconsistent across both country and thematic areas.
+In the period between 2010 and 2017, the Permanent Five, on average, referenced WPS in 32.2 per cent of all Security Council open debates, with a fluctuating trend overall.
+This went from 35.38 percent in 2010 down to 24.8 percent in 2014, back up to 46.41 percent in 2015 (the maximum during the period under review), back down to 32.22 percent in 2016 (slightly lower than in 2010) and back down to 22.5 per cent in 2017.
 Relative high results in 2010 and 2015 were demonstrated around the 10th and 15th anniversaries of the adoption of Resolution 1325 (35.38 and 46.41 percent, respectively).
-This illustrates that attention to gender issues often remains tied to public spectacles, rather than integrated consistently on a day-to-day basis.
+This illustrates that attention to gender issues often remains tied to public spectacles and a single-country leadership, rather than integrated consistently on a day-to-day basis.

-The Council has recently recognized that more systematic attention needs to be paid to implementing the Women, Peace and Security Agenda in its work.
+The Council has recently recognised that more systematic attention needs to be paid to implementing the WPS Agenda in its work.
 Taking action on this recognition is critical.
-Women, Peace and Security concerns are not an add-on.
-They are an obligation of the Council.
+WPS concerns are not an add-on.
+They are an obligation of the Council, and part of its mandate.
 Awareness of this obligation should be reflected in member states statements and action regardless of the focus of the debate.

-Find more info on the Permanent Five's compliance with the Women, Peace and Security Agenda in the period between 2010 and 2016 here>>
+Find more information on the Permanent Five's compliance with the WPS Agenda in the period between 2010 and 2016 here>>

 Find more information about what Feminist Security Council Agenda looks like here>>